blad/computerscience.io/posts/2013-12-09-Graph-Seach-Algorithms.markdown

 Norvig presents in his AIMA book.

-After that we look at the various algorithms based on `Graph Search` that we can use to find a path from a starting node to a desitination or goal.
+After that we look at the various algorithms based on `Graph Search` that we can use to find a path from a starting node to a destination or goal.

 ### Tree Search Algorithm

-The Tree Search Algorithm uses a FIFO Queue to keep track of the nodes we still need to explore, It then looks at the neighbors (Children) of each node starting at a start (root) node,  and continueing until a solution is found.
+The Tree Search Algorithm uses a FIFO Queue to keep track of the nodes we still need to explore, It then looks at the neighbors (Children) of each node starting at a start (root) node,  and continuing until a solution is found.

 ```python
 def TreeSearch(start, goal):